1312255201/VendingMachine/README.md

 - The command can be used on other players as well with the ```vdg.targetothers``` permission.

+### You will need <a href=https://github.com/Michal78900/MapEditorReborn>MapEditorReborn</a> to create your "Vending" Pickup! (<a href=https://github.com/Michal78900/MapEditorReborn>AMERT</a> InteractablePickups are not required and were not tested.)

 All messages are fully customizable with the config file and so is the item list.
 This is what the default ```config.yml``` looks like:

 ```Yaml